github/codeql/docs/codeql/codeql-language-guides/abstract-syntax-tree-classes-for-working-with-ruby-programs.rst

 .. include:: ../reusables/abstract-syntax-tree.rst

+The descriptions below use the following conventions and placeholders.

 * An ``IDENTIFIER`` denotes an arbitrary identifier.
 * A ``CNAME`` denotes a class or module name.
 * An ``FNAME`` denotes a method name.